renzrebogio/MICI-Web/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Check the branch you're on, you must be on main before editing:
+git branch

+# If it shows * main → you're on main already.
+If not, switch with:
+git checkout main

+# Step 5: Make sure main is up to date.
+Always pull the latest code before working, to avoid conflicts:
+git pull origin main

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 6: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 7: Make you're changes.
+You can now edit code, add files, etc.

+ # Step 8: Stage the changes.
+Add modified files to the “staging area”:
+git add .

+# (. means add everything changed.
+They can also specify files, e.g. git add src/App.js.)

+# Step 9:  Commit the changes.
+Save the staged changes with a message:
+git commit -m "Update hero section with new animation"

+# Step 10:  Push to origin/main.
+Now send you're changes up to GitHub:
+git push origin main

 ```

 **Edit a file directly in GitHub**